MirrorNetworking/Mirror/doc/Articles/Guides/IDs.md

 ## Asset Id

-Mirror uses GUID for Asset Ids.
+MirrorNG uses GUID for Asset Ids.
 Every prefab with a NetworkIdentity component has an Asset Id, which is simply Unity's AssetDatabase.AssetPathToGUID converted to 16 bytes.
-Mirror needs that to know which prefabs to spawn.
+MirrorNG needs that to know which prefabs to spawn.

 ## Scene Id

-Mirror uses uint for Scene Ids.
+MirrorNG uses uint for Scene Ids.
 Every game object with a NetworkIdentity in the scene (hierarchy) is assigned a scene id in OnPostProcessScene.
-Mirror needs that to distinguish scene objects from each other, because Unity has no unique id for different game objects in the scene.
+MirrorNG needs that to distinguish scene objects from each other, because Unity has no unique id for different game objects in the scene.

 ## Network Instance Id (a.k.a.
 NetId)

-Mirror uses uint for NetId.
+MirrorNG uses uint for NetId.
 Every NetworkIdentity is assigned a NetId in NetworkIdentity.OnStartServer, or after spawning it.
-Mirror uses the id when passing messages between client and server to tell which object is the recipient of the message.
+MirrorNG uses the id when passing messages between client and server to tell which object is the recipient of the message.

 ## Connection Id